MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/cannot-add-trusted-domain-user-guest-account-turn-on.md

 This article explains that when you try to add a trusted domain user to a trusting domain, you may receive an error message if the guest account on the trusted domain is turned on.

-_Original product version:_ &nbsp; Windows 10, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 10, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 837328

 ## Symptoms